‘Surrender, or starve’: Israeli attack on Jabalia suggests controversial plan for northern Gaza

 They are angry and frustrated, just like most Israelis, that Israel hasn’t achieved its war goals of destroying Hamas or freeing the hostages a year after the war began.
 The Generals’ Plan, a new idea, is a plan that its instigators think can break the deadlock from Israel’s point of view.

 The idea at its core is that Israel can force Hamas to surrender and its leader Yahya sinwar by increasing pressure on the entire northern population.
 First, order civilians to evacuate along evacuation corridors which will take them south from Wadi Gaza.
-This east-west stream has become a dividing border in Gaza since Israel’s invasion last October.
+This -west stream has become a dividing border in Gaza since Israel’s invasion last October.

 Giora Eiland thinks Israel should have made a deal immediately to get the hostages returned, even if that meant withdrawing from Gaza completely.
 He says that a year later, other measures are needed.